ARES and HOTARC

 (Hover your mouse over a county to see it's name.)

-The image here provides links to a few of the map pages for McLennan County and bordering regions.
-(Click on the map's grid squares.)
+The image here includes quick links to the map pages for McLennan County.
+(Click on a grid square numbered in the image.)

-As part of your ARES membership, it is strongly recommended (soon to be required) that all ARES members complete the following four free online courses from FEMA:
+As part of your ARES membership, it is strongly recommended (required to support an actual emergency) that all ARES members complete the following four free online courses from FEMA:

 and highly recommended: